 Hitler came to believe that Europe was so afraid of war that he could continue to invade other countries and there would be no punishments.

-However, the rest of Europe began to realise that fear of war was simply allowing one country to do whatever they wanted, and that something had to be done.
+However, the rest of Europe started to recognize that the fear of war was merely enabling one nation to act as it pleased, and that action was necessary.

 When information began circulating that Hitler was now preparing to invade Poland, a number of European countries realised that war might be a real option.

-Both Britain and France made a formal declaration to Hitler that if he invaded Poland, that they would declare war on him.
+In the same month, March 1939, both Britain and France made defensive guarantees that if Hitler invaded Poland, that they would declare war on him.

 Chamberlain was convinced that the clear threat of war would be enough to scare Hitler.